-Tel: 508-261-7540 Ext.
-33155 (school)

-Tel: 508-261-7300 Ext.
-61225 (Mansfield Police Department)
+Detective Derek McCune Tel: 508-261-7520 Ext.
+44060 (school) Tel: 508-261-7300 Ext.
+61225 (Mansfield Police Department) Email: Derek.McCune@Mansfieldschools.com

-Email: Kenneth.Wright@Mansfieldschools.com, Derek.McCune@Mansfieldschools.com

 SEARCH AND SEIZURE #JIH

 The Fourth and Fourteenth Amendments to the United States Constitution guarantee freedom from unreasonable search of one's person and property.
 Equipment assigned to students, such as lockers and desks, belongs to the Mansfield Public Schools.
 As such, there is no expectation of privacy in lockers, desks, or any other property belonging to the Mansfield Public Schools, which reserves the right to inspect such property.